binge

-But what can you do to feel beautiful, sexy and fierce even after you’ve had a binge?
+But what can you do to feel grounded, calm, and at peace after a binge?

-Watch this brand new episode of Love Yourself Friday and learn what heals your food hangover and makes you feel at peace again.
+Watch this brand-new episode of Love Yourself Friday to discover how to heal your food hangover and reconnect with yourself.

 1. Don’t do the obvious